Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Results

-For \textbf{Agentic Systems}, MedAgents and MDAgents—both based on DeepSeek‑v3—fail to deliver substantial improvement over the base model.
-MedAgents scores 18.31\% / 68.26\%, slightly below DeepSeek‑v3, while MDAgents improves marginally to 19.24\% / 71.66\%.
-These limited gains suggest that, without a well‑aligned base model, multi‑agent coordination alone cannot overcome the challenges of multi‑turn diagnostic reasoning, and may even worsen hallucination‑driven errors, such as prematurely concluding that sufficient information has been gathered.
+\change{Regarding \textbf{Agentic Systems}, frameworks like MedAgents and MDAgents~(based on DeepSeek-V3) fail to deliver meaningful improvements over their base models.
+This suggests that without a well-aligned foundation, multi-agent coordination alone cannot overcome the complexity of interactive diagnostic reasoning and may even exacerbate hallucination-driven errors.}